exercism/javascript/CONTRIBUTING.md

 >
 > Additionally, this ensures that the code written in the scripts
 > and their dependencies can be executed by your current Node.js
-> version, which may be different than the maintainer or
+> version, which may be different from the version used by the
-> contributor who contributed to the script.
+> maintainer or contributor who contributed to the script.

 #### `format`